 d) Once the flower is dry, pipe a little yellow dot for the center, and adhere it to the flip flop with a little royal icing.

 p.s.s.s.
-If you’d like to never miss a post, and/or receive more tips on cookie decorating, click on this button below to sign up for free:
+If you’d like to never miss a post, and/or receive more tips on cookie decorating, click on this purple RSS button at the top right of the site.

 Thank you to all my lovely readers here, on facebook, twitter… I am so blessed to receive your sweet comments, emails, facebook comments and tweets.
 You make blogging fun!